 Announce upcoming events.
 Keep students up-to-date by sharing valuable job search and workshop opportunities that are available throughout the year.
 Visit the Fairs and Events page for specific details.
 Like our Facebook page: UW-Madison SoE Career Center, follow our Instagram account, and join our LinkedIn group for other current information and event promotion.

 On-Campus Interviews, Career Fairs and Workshops.
-The Career Center hosts on-campus interviews and coordinates the Wisconsin Education Recruitment Fair (WERF) job fair as well as collaborates with other career offices on campus to provide access to all-campus fairs for students.
+The Career Center hosts on-campus interviews and collaborates with all of the teacher education programs in Wisconsin to sponsor the Wisconsin Education Recruitment Fair (WERF) job fair.
+The Career Center also collaborates with other career offices on campus to provide access to all-campus fairs for students.
 Visit the Fairs and Events page for information about scheduled events.
 Handshake, is the UW-Madison online student and alumni job posting site.
 Individuals can sign up for Career Center events on Handshake.
 It also serves as a employer registration site for career fairs.

 Resources You Can Use